fetche-lab/GeneNetwork_24L/Data_processing/filtering_genotype_file.md

-## FILTERING THE RECUNDANT VARIANTS FROM THE GENOTYPE DATA
+## FILTERING THE REDUNDANT VARIANTS FROM THE GENOTYPE DATA
 ### The following contains programming scripts involved in processing medaka fish genotype files to remove redundant variants
 ### The steps involved are as follows:
 #### 01 Filtering and generating genotype data from vcf files